AdobeDocs/commerce-testing/src/pages/guide/integration/data-fixtures-guide.md

 **Problems:** To create a product with a different SKU or price, you need to create an entirely new fixture file!

-## Migration guide: Legacy to Modern
+## Migrating legacy fixtures to modern

-If you have tests using legacy fixtures, you should migrate them to parametrized data fixtures with PHP Attributes.
+If you have tests using legacy fixtures, you should migrate them to parameterized data fixtures with PHP Attributes.
 New legacy fixtures **cannot be created**.

 ### Before (Legacy fixtures)